 November 06, 2018

-People always attribute their hopes of living a long life to their grandma that is still alive at 97 years old, or how everyone in their family lived to be at least 95 — it’s genetic they say.
+People always attribute their hopes of living a long life to their grandma still going strong at age of 97, or how everyone in their family lived to be at least 95 — it’s genetic they say.

-A new study suggests that a longer life might not actually have anything to do with your genes.
-Per Live Science, a study published in the journal Genetics, set out to understand the biology of aging.
+But a new study suggests that a longer life might not actually have anything to do with your genes.

 So, how could this be?
-One thought is that this sizable data set allowed researchers to examine the effect of what's called ‘assortative mating’, “the phenomenon in which people tend to select spouses who are similar to themselves,” Live Science reports.
-“If assortative mating was at play, it would mean that factors that are important for life span tend to be similar among spouses,” Graham Ruby, lead author of the study and a principal investigator at Calico Life Sciences, said in a statement.
+One thought is that this sizable data set allowed researchers to examine the effect of what's called ‘assortative mating’, “the phenomenon in which people tend to select spouses who are similar to themselves,” Live Science reported.

-Assortative mating was likely the root of our previous misunderstanding about inheriting good "long-life" genes because, when researchers accounted for assortative mating, the heritability of life span dropped seven percent.
-But there are plenty of other factors that could contribute to life span like wealth or height.
+Assortative mating was likely the root of our previous misunderstanding about inheriting good "long-life" genes because, when researchers accounted for assortative mating, the heritability of life span dropped to an estimate of seven percent, according to the study.
+But other factors can contribute to life span, a person's wealth or height.

-However, these findings don't necessarily mean that there aren't genes for longevity.
-Rather, this study focused on the heritability of life span at a population level and did not look specifically at people's genomes.
+The findings don't necessarily mean there aren't genes for longevity.
+Rather, this study focused on the heritability of life span at population level and did not look specifically at people's genomes.